MƒA Master Teacher Fellowship Admissions

 - Unofficial Academic Transcripts: You will upload scanned copies of unofficial transcripts from any college/university that has conferred you a degree or at which you earned relevant STEM credits.

 - Praxis Exam Score: You will submit scores from the appropriate Praxis Exam for your application subject area as part of the application.
 You must take the exam before the deadline listed on the chart above.
 Please see the Educational Testing Service (ETS) website for specific exam dates.
+Note: Elementary School teachers must take the Middle School Praxis Exam for your application subject area, and Middle and High School teachers must take the Content area exams for your application subject area.

 - Contact Information for Three References: You will submit the contact information for three references: one reference from a current principal or assistant principal and two references from other colleagues.
 MƒA will email your references customized forms to complete.